Expiro home

 You don't need to automate legal review or integrate with approval workflows.
 You just need to know what's expiring and when.

-Expiro is built for this.
+Expiro is contract reminder software built for exactly this.
 Add your contracts, get automatic email alerts at 90, 60, 30 and 7 days before expiry.
-Dashboard shows everything at a glance.
-See how it stacks up against Google Sheets or Notion, or check the full comparison.
+Pricing starts at £15 a month, and the dashboard shows everything at a glance.

 If you're not ready to switch, at minimum add a calculated "days to expiry" column to your spreadsheet and set a recurring calendar block to actually review it.
 It's a stopgap, not a solution, but it's better than nothing.